Laura's resins and sculpture:

 This beautiful traditional scale Morgan mare started out

-as an Arabian sculpted by the very talented Linda York.
-Since I have a tendency
+as "Intaada", an Arabian, sculpted by the very talented Linda York.
+I could

 Jen Timm customized a Breyer Stablemate "Seabiscuit" to a Trotter and I then

 customized the resulting resin to a sport type Morgan mare in bay silver.
-This was an auction piece for the 2002 (I think) Southern Model Horse Convention.
+This was an auction piece for the 2002 Southern Model Horse Convention.

 Head refined, new mane and forelock added.
 This is one of my all-time favorite